-GEDCOM X defines an open data model and an open serialization format for exchanging the components of the genealogical proof standard.
+GEDCOM X defines an open data model and an open serialization format for exchanging the genealogical data essential to the genealogical research process.

 If you're new here, try the Self Guided Tour of the project, which is designed to help you feel comfortable participating in the project.
 If you'd rather not go through a tour, the Community page pretty much summarizes it.

-To learn how to produce and consume GEDCOM X from your application, take a look at the Developers Guide.
+To learn how to produce and consume GEDCOM X from your application, take a look at the Documentation.

 Some of you may actually enjoy reading formal specifications.
 If this is you, click here for the specs.

 If you are interested in how GEDCOM X relates to the genealogical research process, here is a brief overview.